When you need expert advice and representation for your inheritance

 At times when litigation concerning a will or trust is unavoidable, our legal team can represent your interests.
 At Baker, Burton & Lundy, our attorneys take the time to explain the litigation process in the simplest possible terms, lay out your options and help you make a decision based on the potential risks and rewards of pursuing litigation.

 The extensive litigation experience and quality reputation of Brad N. Baker and Albro Lundy III will give you peace of mind because you know that the other side will need to take you seriously.
+They are assisted by the team of Evan Koch, Stephen Semos and Mary Korkodian.
 The ability to be successful at trial is the foundation upon which reasonable compromises can be based.
 We take pride in bringing common sense to the emotionally charged arena of contests.
 No one wants the attorneys to be the only winners.

 We have a measuring stick here at Baker, Burton & Lundy: If we do not feel we can add substantially more value to your position then you are probably going to pay us, we will not take your case.
 We are pleased to say that our clients have been helped substantially more than we have benefited.
 We look forward to helping people in their time of need, and we thank you for considering us.